 The most vivid example is the lettercase conflict.
 File systems can be case-sensitive which do differentiate between lettercase, and case-insensitive, which do not.
 Former, mainly on Linux, consider Filename and filename be two different files.
 The latter, mainly used on OS X and Windows, consider these the same file.

-Agents will report the corresponding message into events log.
+If parameter "Resolve filename system conflicts" is enabled in the Agent Profile, the Agents will create a .Conflict file and report the corresponding message into events log.

 When adding a case-insensitive FS into a mesh, it will create filename.Conflict, if two files with same name will be attempting to be written here.